morden35/openstates-scrapers/README.md

 ## Dependencies

 In order to run this code locally, the [poetry library](https://pypi.org/project/poetry/) must be installed.
-Do so by runnung the following from the command line: \
+Do so by running the following from the command line: \

 `$ curl -sSL https://install.python-poetry.org | python3 -` \

+## How to run

+First, clone the scraper repository and navigate to the repository: \
+`$ git clone git@github.com:morden35/openstates-scrapers.git` \
-`$ poetry install`
+`$ cd openstates-scrapers/`

 Poetry builds your Python virtual environment, and will fetch the correct version of dependencies within a repository.
 See the [openstates documentation](https://docs.openstates.org/contributing/#poetry) for more detail.

-## How to run

-First, clone the scraper repository: \
-`$ git clone git@github.com:morden35/openstates-scrapers.git`
+To install the dependencies into a new virtual environment, run the following: \

+`$ poetry install`

 In order to run the Illinois people scraper, run the following: \
 `$ poetry run spatula scrape scrapers_next.il.people`